World Englishes

-World Englishes is a term for emerging localized or indigenized varieties of English, especially varieties that have developed in territories influenced by the United Kingdom or the United States.
+World Englishes are emerging localized or indigenized varieties of English, especially varieties that have developed in territories influenced by the United Kingdom or the United States.
 The study of World Englishes consists of identifying varieties of English used in diverse sociolinguistic contexts globally and analyzing how sociolinguistic histories, multicultural backgrounds and contexts of function influence the use of English in different regions of the world.

 The issue of World Englishes was first raised in 1978 to examine concepts of regional Englishes globally.
 Pragmatic factors such as appropriateness, comprehensibility and interpretability justified the use of English as an international and intra-national language.
 In 1988, at a Teachers of English to Speakers of Other Languages (TESOL) conference in Honolulu, Hawaii, the International Committee of the Study of World Englishes (ICWE) was formed.
 In 1992, the ICWE formally launched the International Association for World Englishes (IAWE) at a conference of "World Englishes Today", at the University of Illinois, USA.
 There are two academic journals devoted to the study of this topic, titled English World-Wide (since 1980) and World Englishes (since 1982).
 There are a number of published handbooks and textbooks on the subject.

 Currently, there are approximately 75 territories where English is spoken either as a first language (L1) or as an unofficial or institutionalized second language (L2) in fields such as government, law, and education.
 It is difficult to establish the total number of Englishes in the world, as new varieties of English are constantly being developed and discovered.